Introduction

-This policy aims to ensure we meet our obligations under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004.
+The aim of this policy is to ensure we meet our obligations when receiving requests for information under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004.

 Training and awareness